Overcoming the spirit of Jezebel

-The effects on those around her
+The effects on those around them

 - There is little peace around a person who is enslaved to a spirit of Jezebel (2 Kings 9:22).

-- She is skilled at influencing, manipulating or controlling men, who eventually “lose their voice” and become quiet and reserved.
+- The woman is skilled at influencing, manipulating or controlling men, who eventually “lose their voice” and become quiet and reserved.
 Trapped in silent frustration, these men may be mistaken for being “laid back”.
 The truth is that they have been overcome and subdued by a Jezebel spirit operating through a woman.